 These men held that the states made the Union, that the Constitution is the evidence of the covenant, that the people of the state are subject to no power except as they have agreed, that free convention binds the parties to it, that there is sanctity in oaths and obligation in contracts, and in defense of these principles they mutually pledged their lives, their fortunes, and their sacred honor.

-Yes, that’s all they had in mind.
-They were a million genteel Ashley Wilkeses who were merely dismayed that the Yankees hadn’t followed the rules like honorable gentlemen.
+So that’s what they were all about.
+They were an army of Ashley Wilkeses, offended to the bottom of their genteel little hearts that the Yankees hadn’t behaved like honorable gentlemen and followed the rules.
 Maintenance of involuntary servitude didn’t even enter into their thinking.
 And maintenance of Jim Crow certainly didn’t enter into thinking of the folks who put up the monument.
 Riiight.

 For four brief years - that's 1.5 percent of our state's entire history - Georgia was a member of the Confederate States of America.
 Yet it is the Confederacy's most inflammatory symbol that dominates our flag today.
 We all know why.
 And it has nothing to do with the bravery of the Confederate troops.
 You may quibble all you want about who said what in 1956.
 It is clear the flag was changed in 1956 to identify Georgia with the dark side of the Confederacy - that desire to deprive some Americans of the equal rights that are the birthright of all Americans, and yes, the determination to destroy the United States if necessary to achieve that goal . . .
 We maintain as a symbol of our state a flag that challenges the very existence of the United States of America.
 And a flag that exhibits pride in the enslavement of many of our ancestors.